 Honaker et al., ACS AMI, 2022

 Microfluidic technology offers experimentalists highly controllable and versatile environments.
-A typical lab-on-a-chip device handles small fluid volumes (in the µL range), flowing through very well-defined channels (of µm dimensions) at low enough flow rates (µL/min or much less).
+A typical lab-on-a-chip device can handle small fluid volumes (in the µL range), flowing through user-defined microchannels at low flow rates (µL/min or much less).
 Such setting ensures laminar flow, offering innovative and unique possibilities to control molecules in space and time.
-Over the years, we have developed numerous microfluidic assays to tackle biological questions: quasi-2D microchambers to study step-by-step biopolymer reactions in a flow-free manner, flow-assays to understand the surface-sensing mechanism in bacteria, physical chemistry-based bubble-blowing machines for making cell-mimicking vesicles, etc. We extensively utilize our on-chip tools, develop them further, and seek to design new ones.
+Over the years, we have developed numerous microfluidic assays to tackle biological questions: quasi-2D microchambers to study step-by-step biochemical reactions in a flow-free manner, flow-assays to understand the surface-sensing mechanism in bacteria, bubble-blowing machines for making droplets, vesicles, Pickering emulsions, etc. We extensively utilize our on-chip tools, develop them further, and seek to design new ones.

 Latest publications: